prisma-collective/docs/docs/collaborators/communities of practice/practice networks.md

 	- code, [[practice]] and [[product]] quality
 	- place-unique (digital) expressions of developmental inquiries into the essence of place [^3]
 2. Internal capability development
-	- the facilitator team's capability to work with the underlying, generative patterns for organising [[action-learning journeys]]
+	- the facilitator team's capability to work with the underlying, generative patterns for organising [[Action-learning journeys]]
 	- increasing [[process design collective|order]] of design and effect

 both streams are in service to activating and making visible the multiple forms of value creation and exchange involved in thriving regenerative community. these events are developed in partnership with [[hubs]], with a core steward (group), and in partnership with regional hubs. the aim is for the event to be a catalytic agent for the self-expression of place-sourced practices, developed and applied to grow bioregional wealth.